spryker/opentelemetry-installer/README.md

 - --base-image:
     - Default: spryker/php:8.3-alpine3.20-otel
     - Allows you to specify your custom PHP image to use.
-Make sure that it has required extensions ("opentelemetry", "grpc", "protobuf") included.
+Make sure that it has required extension ("otel", "protobuf") included.

 ### Prerequisites